M2SVid: End-to-End Inpainting and Refinement for Monocular-to-Stereo Video Conversion: More Details on Datasets

 \subsection{DAVIS}

 \textbf{DAVIS:} The dataset consists of 50 videos, each up to 6 seconds long, with a resolution of $1024\times1920$.
 The videos are highly dynamic, featuring moving cameras and one or more moving objects (e.g., BMX riding, breakdancing, etc.).
-Note that the dataset only contains monocular videos, without an ground truth depth or right view.
+Note that the dataset only contains monocular videos, without a ground truth depth or ground truth right view.
 Hence we use this dataset solely for qualitative comparisons and user studies.